Matthew-Tate-Scarbrough/mmarkdown/README.md

 What's Different?
 -----------------

-The only things worth noting are modifications to heading syntax, as well as underline support, and distinction between lead and body paragraphs[^1].
+The only things worth noting are modifications to heading syntax, as well as underline support, and distinction between lead and body paragraphs, which would be handled in a compiler[^1].

 1. Underline support is handled via removing interchangeability between asterisks (\*) and underlines (\_).

     _underlined text_

-2. Basic heading syntax is built upon, not ovewritten--everything is the same.
+2. Basic heading syntax is built upon, not overwritten--everything is the same.

     #H1
     **-- or --**\